finki-hub/finki-discord-bot/README.md

 2. `rooms.json` - an array of all the classrooms
 3. `sessions.json` - an object of all exam sessions
 4. `staff.json` - an array of the staff
+5. `anto.json` - an array of strings containing Anto quotes

 If `DATA_STORAGE_URL` is not configured, these features will be disabled and the bot will run without data loading functionality.